RobinTTY/LearningCollection/website/docs/Databases/MongoDB/M220N MongoDB for .NET Developers/ObjectId, BsonId, BsonRepresentation and BsonElement.md

+---
+id: notesOnMongoDB
-# Notes on MongoDB
+title: Notes on MongoDB
+---

 ## ObjectId

-If you have a column named Id, id or _id, in your strongly typed TDocument class (the item type in a collection), then a column named "_id" will be generated in Mongo.
+If you have a column named Id, id or \_id, in your strongly typed TDocument class (the item type in a collection), then a column named "\_id" will be generated in Mongo.
 It will also create an index for that column.
 You get a duplicate key error exception if trying to insert an item with a key that already exists.

 ```C#
 public ObjectId Id { get; set; }
 ```

-will use the type generator for ObjectId and it will look like _id: ObjectId("57ade20771e59f422cc652d9").
+will use the type generator for ObjectId and it will look like \_id: ObjectId("57ade20771e59f422cc652d9").

 ```C#
 public Guid _id { get; set; }
 ```

-will use the Guid generator to produce something like "_id" : BinData(3,"s2Td7qdghkywlfMSWMPzaA==").
+will use the Guid generator to produce something like "\_id" : BinData(3,"s2Td7qdghkywlfMSWMPzaA==").

 ```C#
 public int Id { get; set; }